baronee16/HPAIStudioDevChallenge/README.md

 # Data Science with Z by HP AI Studio

-This is a proposal for an initial structure of public repositories for educational material and demos.
-The main idea here is to make available a set of 15+ notebooks with end-to-end experiments split into subjects according to different topics.
-This way, we would have smaller repos (with no more than 5 experiments) - avoiding the current scenario of having to download a single big repo to run any experiment, but also without having too many different repos to give maintenance.
+Welcome!
+The goal of this repository and its contents is to provide a set of 15+ notebooks to help you realize the value of AI Studio (AIS) in your data science efforts.
+This repo has end-to-end experiments highlighting various activities and methodologies you can use within AIS to accelerate your efforts.
+The repo is split into subjects according to different topics.

 1. [Using AI Studio in 6 Steps](#first-course)